 Treatment and Prevention

 It's important to treat the condition.
 Untreated ADHD can seriously affect relationships, jobs, and school performance.
 Parents with children who have ADHD should not feel they've done something wrong if their child has trouble at school.
 People with ADHD are as intelligent and capable as anyone else and can lead happy, successful lives with the right help.

 There are a number of medications for ADHD which can be used for those aged 6 years and older.
-These medications are very useful for treating the core symptoms of ADHD (e.g. hyperactivity, impulsiveness and inattention).
+These medications are very useful for treating the core symptoms of ADHD (e.g., hyperactivity, impulsiveness, and inattention).
 Stimulants such as methylphenidate*, lisdexamfetamine, mixed salts amphetamine or dextroamphetamine stimulate the areas of the brain that do not have sufficient production of neurotransmitters to produce the needed chemicals.
 Another medication used to treat ADHD is called atomoxetine, which helps to increase the levels of a neurotransmitter called norepinephrine in the brain.
-Note that all medications can have side effects such as a decreased appetite or sleep disturbances.
+Note that ADHD medications can have side effects such as a decreased appetite or sleep disturbances.
 It is best to discuss the benefits and risks of a medication with your health care provider.

-Some parents are wary of these medications.
-However, taking medication as prescribed, whether short- or long-term, may help children maintain a high level of function that may not be possible without the medication.
-Some children, especially those with coexisting problems or disorders (see the list in "Symptoms and Complications" above) may require other types of medication.
-Some children may manage without medication.
+Many people may be wary of these medications.
+However, taking medication as prescribed, whether short- or long-term, may help those living with ADHD to maintain a high level of function that may not be possible without the medication.
+Some individuals, especially those with coexisting problems or disorders (see the list in "Symptoms and Complications" above) may require other types of medication.
+Other individuals may manage without medication.

 To complement their other treatments, people with ADHD can benefit from a healthy lifestyle including regular exercise, proper nutrition, and good sleep habits (such as going to bed and waking up at consistent times and avoiding caffeine, large meals, and stressful activities before bed).